-Before diving into that new opportunity it is key to have your finances in order.
+Before diving into that new opportunity, it is key to have your finances in order.
 Is the position able to cover the cost of living in the area?
 Will you be living well-off on your new salary or will you have to budget and are you okay with that?
-Living in New York City has a high cost of living, that same salary in Arizona can get you much more financial freedom and flexibility. whatever your reason you decide to move, make sure it makes sense for your pocket.
+Living in New York City has a high cost of living; that same salary in Arizona can get you much more financial freedom and flexibility.
+Whatever your reason for moving, make sure it makes sense for your pocket.

 Finding housing is a lot simpler than it used to be, it can now be as easy as a few clicks on the internet to find your new home.
-If you have friends or family in the area this can be a good way to get a direction in where to look and what to look out for.
+If you have friends or family in the area, this can be a good way to get direction for where to look and what to look out for.
 Sometimes friend and family can offer a room for rent at a low friendly cost.
-If you don't have any connections to the area there are listings on Facebook, Craigslist, Rentler and Roomster.
+If you don't have any connections to the area, there are listings on Facebook, Craigslist, Rentler and Roomster.
 These are great places to begin your search.

 Every place comes with unique social experiences particular to their city, from the brunch day parties in Washington, D.C. to the live music scene in Austin, TX.
 Keep an open mind and check out social scenes that you maybe have never experienced before. - Source

 Keep an open mind and an eye out for fun activity options, you will experience new social scenes you might have never thought you'd enjoy.